 During this process, data risk control is enabled for the entire website (

-analyze visitor behaviors.
-However, protection and verification are only enabled for
+to analyze visitor behavior.
+However, protection and verification are required only

-www.abc.com/register.html where visitors submit registration requests.
+www.abc.com/register.html to which visitors submit registration requests.
 Data risk control is triggered only

 after a registration request is submitted.